 In the absence of blue light (after sundown and before sunrise), the retinal cells signal the brain to produce melatonin.
 Melatonin is the hormone responsible for regulating the circadian cycle and promoting restful sleep.
 During the daytime, the blue light from the sun supresses melatonin production and produces higher levels of cortisol to make you feel more energised and awake.

 At night-time, when the sun has set, our biology has been programmed to receive no blue light signals -this allows the brain to lower our cortisol levels and increase melatonin levels.
 Studies show wavelengths up to 550nm activate the cells in the retina called melanopsin which signal to the brain that it’s daytime.
-This includes range also includes green light therefore blocking blue and green light up to 550nm is very important to replicate true night-time for your brain.
+This includes range also includes green light therefore blocking blue and green light up to 550nm with blue light glasses is very important to replicate true night-time for your brain.

 When blue and green light from artificial sources, such as LEDs and screens, enters our eyes, it disrupts melatonin production.
 This is why using screens before bed makes it difficult to fall asleep and has been linked with insomnia.